GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 Looking at logs or metrics of production systems will often result in finding mysteries.
 "Why did that line go up?" or "Is that an error or is it just noise?"

-A clever/lazy DM can crowdsource an answer using a "What Was That?" session.
+A clever/lazy DM can crowdsource an answer using a "What was that?" session.

 * [Prior to session] Find your conundrum and capture it in a screenshot, snippet, or specific steps to reproduce